LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/manage-conversation-flow.md

 ### Set trigger next message

-Used for directing the conversation flow, i.e., for triggering a specified interaction in the bot.
+`setTriggerNextMessage` is used for directing the conversation flow, i.e., for triggering a specified interaction in the bot.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |